Managing Online Communities with Rachel Happe

-That’s just what happened to me.
-I have always been impressed with Rachel Happe’s deep subject-matter expertise in the area of online community management.
+That's just what happened to me.
+I have always been impressed with Rachel Happe's deep subject matter expertise in online community management.

-She has invested a great deal of time and energy thinking about and helping others figure out how to actively manage online communities, even in some of the toughest, most delicate situations.
+She has invested much time and energy thinking about and helping others figure out how to actively manage online communities, even in some of the toughest, most delicate situations.

 But for the organizations that can pull it off, generating leads, building awareness and making a market — particularly for considered purchases with longer sales cycles — via social networks makes a lot of sense, because it’s a way for the market to come up to speed and self-educate, which is less expensive then direct sales and has the added credibility of learning through a peer, rather than through a sales person, where it typically takes longer to establish trust.
 In this episode Rachel Happe (@rhappe), principal and co-founder of the Community Roundtable, an online resource for community practitioners, discusses:

 - Peers are more trusted than authority figures.

 - Strategy for participating in someone else’s community versus your own.

 - Value of differentiating service offerings through social networks.

 - Using online social communities to prequalify prospects.

 - B2B Online Marketing Linkedin Group managed by Kim Albee, president of Genoo